janboddez/share-on-mastodon/README.md

 I currently recommend using it only in combination with the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin.

 ## Media
-When a Featured Image is set, Share on Mastodon will try include it.
+When a Featured Image is set, Share on Mastodon will try to include it.
 Other media are not supported at the moment.

 ## Privacy
 Currently, all toots sent via this plugin are **public**.
 [Unlisted or followers-only](https://docs.joinmastodon.org/usage/privacy/#publishing-levels) toots may become an option later on.